Marco Arop

 Marco Arop (born September 20, 1998) is a Canadian track and field athlete competing in the middle distance events.
-Arop is the reigning world champion in the 800 m, winning gold at the 2023 World Athletics Championship, after winning bronze the previous year at the 2022 World Athletics Championships.
+Arop is the 2023 world champion in the 800 m, winning gold at the 2023 World Athletics Championship, after winning bronze the previous year at the 2022 World Athletics Championships.
 He was the first Canadian to win a world championship in the 800 m.
 Arop was also the 2019 Pan American Games champion in 800 m.

 Arop represented Canada at the 2020 Summer Olympics and the 2024 Summer Olympics, running a personal best of 1:41.20 over 800 m to win a silver medal in Paris.
 This time places him as the 4th fastest 800 m runner in history, behind Emmanuel Wanyonyi, Wilson Kipketer, and world record holder David Rudisha.
 With this time, Arop is also the Canadian and North, Central American and Caribbean record holder over the two lap distance.
 He also holds the North American record in the 1000 m, with a time of 2:13.13.

 Early life

 The Arop family fled Sudan during the civil war of the 1990s when Marco was a toddler.
 He spent his early years sharing an apartment in Egypt with his parents and three older brothers before they immigrated to Canada.
 The family lived in Saskatoon, Saskatchewan for two years, before taking up residence in Edmonton, Alberta.
 Arop's initial athletic focus was basketball.
 He was offered a scholarship by Concordia University of Edmonton but switched his focus to track upon the recommendation of his high school basketball coach, Michael Wojcicki, who would later admit, "I had no idea that Marco was going to be this good."
+Marco attended the school now called St. Oscar Romero Catholic High School where he competed in Track & Field.